 Examines practices of modern organizational and personnel psychology, including selection, placement, training, motivation, evaluation, workplace counseling, multicultural concerns, and the processes involved in developing and maintaining organizations.

-Psychology of Religion (3 units)
+PSYCH 440 Psychology of Religion

-Prerequisite(s): ENGL102 w/C or higher; PSYCH150 Explores cross-cultural spiritual and religious experience through the framework of psychological methods, concepts, and theories.
+Explores cross-cultural spiritual and religious experience through the framework of psychological methods, concepts, and theories.
 Students examine the integration of spirituality and psychology as seen in counseling practice.